huggingface/course/README.md

 # The Hugging Face Course

-This repo contains the content that's used to create the **[Hugging Face course](https://huggingface.co/course/chapter1/1)**.
+This repository contains the content used to create the Hugging Face course.
+(https://huggingface.co/course/chapter1/1)**.
 The course teaches you about applying Transformers to various tasks in natural language processing and beyond.
 Along the way, you'll learn how to use the [Hugging Face](https://huggingface.co/) ecosystem — [🤗 Transformers](https://github.com/huggingface/transformers), [🤗 Datasets](https://github.com/huggingface/datasets), [🤗 Tokenizers](https://github.com/huggingface/tokenizers), and [🤗 Accelerate](https://github.com/huggingface/accelerate) — as well as the [Hugging Face Hub](https://huggingface.co/models).
 It's completely free and open-source!

 ## 🌎 Languages and translations